asaikali/remote-mcp-protocol/docker/compose-design.md

 ## Constraint 1 - File Structure & Dependencies

 - **Required Dependencies**: The compose script requires `docker`, `yq`, and `jq` to be installed and available in PATH
-- There is only one script called `compose` at the root of the repo
+- There is only one script called `compose` in the `docker/` directory
-- The compose script only works with `compose.yaml` (exact filename) and expects that file to be in the same location as the script itself.
+- The compose script only works with `compose.yaml` (exact filename) and expects that file to be in the same `docker/` directory.
 No other compose file variants are supported
-- There is only one `compose.yaml` at the root of the repo, and developers cut and paste their containers into it
+- There is only one `compose.yaml` in the `docker/` directory, and developers cut and paste their containers into it
-- At the same level as the compose script and compose.yaml, there is a folder called `docker`
-- **Service-Based Directory Structure**: Under the `docker` folder, there can be directories organized by service type (e.g., `db/`, `api/`, `frontend/`, `observability/`)
+- **Service-Based Directory Structure**: Within the `docker/` directory, there can be subdirectories organized by service type (e.g., `mcp/`, `postgres/`, `observability/`)
-- **Optional Service Subdirectories**: Under each service type directory, there can be optional subdirectories for individual services (e.g., `db/postgres/`, `api/backend/`)
+- **Optional Service Subdirectories**: Under each service type directory, there can be optional subdirectories for individual services (e.g., `observability/config/`, `observability/grafana/`)
 - **Flexible File Organization**: Service configuration files, Dockerfiles, and mount files are organized by service type, with authors of compose.yaml referencing these files as needed
 - **No Script Enforcement**: The compose script does not enforce this directory structure - it's a convention for developers to follow when organizing their Docker-related files
 - We follow whatever policy is set in the docker compose yaml - no restrictions on whether services pull network images or build locally